ARCHER2-HPC/archer2-website/support-access/access.md

 ### ARCHER2 ARCHER2 Pump Priming

 EPSRC remit researchers can request a small amount of resource awarded through a light-touch process in order to try, test and scale their code on ARCHER2.
 This is the successor scheme to ARCHER Instant Access.
 Applicants should [complete the ARCHER2 Pump Priming TA form (docx)](ta/ARCHER2-PumpPriming-form.docx) and send to the [ARCHER2 Service Desk](mailto:support@archer2.ac.uk).
-The ARCHER2 CSE team will review the form and send to UKRI for a decision on access.
+The ARCHER2 CSE team will review the form and send to EPSRC for a decision on access.
 We expect decisions to be made in less than 2 weeks (and usually much sooner).
 A maximum of 800 CU for 6 months are currently available through Pump Priming.

 <a id="access-to-hpc"></a>

-### EPSRC Access to HPC
+### Access to HPC

 Provides an open and relatively flexible route to computational support for projects in EPSRC remit.
 You can access to EPSRC's HPC systems (both ARCHER2 and most of the Tier-2 services).
 Projects can be up to 1 year in length.
 This new call combines what was previously the ARCHER RAP (Resource Allocation Panel) and the Tier-2 Open Access call.
 It is expected that these calls will open every six months.

 <a id="pioneer-projects"></a>

-### EPSRC ARCHER2 Pioneer Projects
+### ARCHER2 Pioneer Projects

 EPSRC remit researchers can apply for large amounts of ARCHER2 compute for ambitious, computationally intensive simulations and calculations in support of an individual project through EPSRC's ARCHER2 Pioneer Projects call.
 Projects can be up to 2 years in length.
 This is the successor scheme to the ARCHER Leadership Calls.

 <a id="topup"></a>

-### EPSRC ARCHER2 Top Up
+### ARCHER2 Top Up

 Only available for existing EPSRC grant holders with an ARCHER allocation.
 Provides additional resource for users who already have an allocation from an EPSRC grant, but need more to complete the objectives of their grant.
 Successor to the ARCHER Top Up process.